Orde Wingate: Palestine and the Special Night Squads

-In September 1936, Wingate was assigned to a staff officer position in the British Mandate of Palestine, and became an intelligence officer.
-From his arrival he saw the creation of a Jewish State in Palestine as being a religious duty, and immediately put himself into absolute alliance with Jewish political leaders.
+In September 1936, Wingate was assigned to a staff officer position in Mandatory Palestine and became an intelligence officer.
+From his arrival he saw the creation of a Jewish State in Palestine as a religious duty and allied himself with the Jewish political leaders.
 Palestinian Arab guerrillas had at the time of his arrival begun a campaign of attacks against both British mandate officials and Jewish communities.

-Wingate became politically involved with a number of Zionist leaders, and became an ardent Christian Zionist himself.
-He always returned to Kibbutz En Harod, because he felt familiar with the biblical judge Gideon, who fought in this area, and used it himself as a military base.
-He formulated the idea of raising small assault units of British-led Jewish commandos armed with grenades and light infantry small arms to combat the Arab revolt.
-Wingate took his idea personally to Archibald Wavell, who was then the commander of British forces in Palestine.
+Wingate was an ardent Christian Zionist.
+He returned often to Kibbutz En Harod because of its association with the biblical judge Gideon who fought in this area.
+He conceived the idea of raising small assault units of British-led Jewish commandos armed with grenades and light infantry small arms to combat the Arab revolt.
+Wingate suggested this idea to Archibald Wavell, who was then commander of British forces in Palestine.

-After Wavell gave his permission, Wingate convinced the Zionist Jewish Agency and the leadership of Haganah, the Jewish armed group.
-In June 1938, the new British commander, General Haining, gave his permission to create the Special Night Squads (SNSs), armed groups formed of British and Haganah volunteers.
-The Jewish Agency helped pay salaries and other costs of the Haganah personnel.
+After Wavell agreed, Wingate convinced the Zionist Jewish Agency and the leadership of Haganah.
+In June 1938, the new British commander, General Haining, gave permission to create the Special Night Squads (SNSs), armed groups formed of British and Haganah volunteers.
+The Jewish Agency helped pay salaries and other costs.
 The SNSs were regarded as "well-oiled killing machines", while another British official called them "just thuggery really".

 Wingate trained, commanded and accompanied them on their patrols.
 The units frequently ambushed Arab saboteurs who attacked oil pipelines of the Iraq Petroleum Company, raiding border villages the attackers had used as bases.
 In these raids, Wingate's men sometimes imposed severe collective punishments on the villagers.
-This included killing innocent Arabs who happened to be in the village but were not involved in blowing up the pipeline.
+This included killing Arabs who happened to be in the village but were not involved in blowing up the pipeline.
 In another instance, the SNS went into a village, lined up all the male villagers and shot every eighth man.

-These methods were criticised by Zionist leaders as well as Wingate's British superiors.
-Israeli novelist Yoram Kaniuk wrote about Wingate's brutality.The operations came more frequently and became more ruthless.
+These methods were criticised by Wingate's British superiors.
+Israeli novelist Yoram Kaniuk wrote about Wingate's brutality: "The operations came more frequently and became more ruthless.
 The Arabs complained to the British about Wingate's brutality and harsh punitive methods.
-Even members of the field squads complained... that during the raids on Bedouin encampments Wingate would behave with extreme viciousness and fire mercilessly.
+Even members of the field squads complained ... that during the raids on Bedouin encampments Wingate would behave with extreme viciousness and fire mercilessly.
 Wingate believed in the principle of surprise in punishment, which was designed to confine the gangs to their villages.
 More than once he had lined rioters up in a row and shot them in cold blood.
-Wingate did not try to justify himself; weapons and war cannot be pure.
+Wingate did not try to justify himself; weapons and war cannot be pure."

 Wingate employed various forms of torture against the Arabs, some non-lethal.
 Wingate would force sand into villagers' mouths until they vomited.
 In one case, when Arab saboteurs had caused an oil leak, he took all the men from an Arab village and threw them into a pool of crude oil.